 The sheer volume of acne-fighting products available can be intimidating, but it doesn’t have to be.
-Read on for the best acne face washes for every skin type.

 So what makes this face wash the best of the best?
 The French pharmacy's favorite sensitive-skin friendly formula still packs a wallop using maximum strength salicylic acid—the true star of any acne regimen—as well as its gentle yet deeper penetrating cousin, lipo-hydroxy acid (LHA).
 Both of these mild exfoliators treat tough blackheads and whiteheads while being all wrapped up in hydrating glycerin.
 Which means that when acne goes, moisture doesn’t.